 common being; A white feather is sent to offer you encouragement, provide

-guidance and to let you know that you or a loved one is being protected.
+guidance and to let you know that you or a loved one is still around.

 Feathers have such a profound meaning to a lot of people, but have a real